alextanhongpin/go-hook/README.md

 ![worker_one_to_many](assets/worker_with_events.png)

 In the diagram above, the server registers three different endpoints (`PUT /books`, `POST /books`, `DELETE /books`) that will publish the payload to the Worker.
 Clients can then choose to subscribe to these events through the UI or CLI by passing them the callback url.

+## TODO

+- use labels instead or environment variables to register services
+- use middleware to hook all endpoints